simonvanderveldt/mqtt-intro/mqtt-intro.md

 ## Why it's a perfect match for IoT

 !SUB
+### Fragmentation
+We commit to a common way of communication between components vs commit to the extension mechanism one application offers (or even worse, commit to a monolith)

+!SUB
 Born from a realistic view at the IoT landscape:

 - IoT currently vendor controller